 Built in 1905 and restored (and reopened) in 2014, the Victoria Concert Hall makes a stunning backdrop for a grand and formal photo session.
 The Victorian Revival era details of the architecture give the building a sense of luxury and elegance without trying too hard.
 Other great places in mind with similar looks would be the National Museum of Singapore and National Gallery of Singapore.
 Do note that photo-taking in the interiors of these three spots would require a fee and also an appointment to be made at least a week in advance.

 We think that this spot is a great one for yielding snaps of charming and rustic vibes with a touch of country air.
 There are horses for you to take photos with at a fee and the time slots to make an appointment for that will be Tuesday to Friday between 10:30 am – 11:30 pm or 2:30 pm – 3:30 pm.
 This stable is picturesque with its white picket fencing against the backdrop of the horse tracks and forest.
 There is also a short stretch of colonial black and white houses which are great for your photography plans too.
 Not to mention, there is a lovely cafe that you can have brunch at with the interior being impeccably suited for completing a series of portraits in a similar style.

 If you love the rural vibes mentioned above, head on over to Coney Island.
 It is perfect for the misty pine forest-like images.
 Even if you are not going there for a photoshoot, having a picnic there while you chill and unwind from the week can be really nice.
-After all, it is surely a perk of living in Singapore, where you have easy access to many gardens, parks and nature spots to take a quick break from the urban city.
+After all, it is surely a perk of becoming a local here, where you have easy access to many gardens, parks and nature spots to take a quick break from the urban city.